Telecommunications in India: Liberalisation and privatisation

 This was a gateway to many foreign investors to get entry into the Indian telecom markets.
 After March 2000, the government became more liberal in making policies and issuing licences to private operators.
 The government further reduced licence fees for [cellular service providers and increased the allowable stake to 74% for foreign companies.
 Because of all these factors, the service fees finally reduced and the call costs were cut greatly enabling every common middle-class family in India to afford a cell phone.
 Nearly 32 million handsets were sold in India.
 The data reveals the real potential for growth of the Indian mobile market.
 Many private operators, such as Reliance Communications, Jio, Tata Indicom, Vodafone, Loop Mobile, Airtel, Idea etc., successfully entered the high potential Indian telecom market.
 In the initial 5–6 years the average monthly subscribers additions were around 0.05 to 0.1 million only and the total mobile subscribers base in December 2002 stood at 10.5 million.
 However, after a number of proactive initiatives taken by regulators and licensors, the total number of mobile subscribers has increased rapidly to over 929 million subscribers as of May 2012.

 In March 2008, the total GSM and CDMA mobile subscriber base in the country was 375 million, which represented a nearly 50% growth when compared with previous year.

 As the unbranded Chinese cell phones which do not have International Mobile Equipment Identity (IMEI) numbers pose a serious security risk to the country, Mobile network operators therefore suspended the usage of around 30 million mobile phones (about 8% of all mobiles in the country) by 30 April 2009.
 Phones without valid IMEI cannot be connected to cellular operators.

 India has opted for the use of both the GSM (global system for mobile communications) and CDMA (code-division multiple access) technologies in the mobile sector.
 In addition to landline and mobile phones, some of the companies also provide the WLL service.
 The mobile tariffs in India have also become the lowest in the world.
 A new mobile connection can be activated with a monthly commitment of US$0.15 only.

+Decentralisation has been the new push by the government through PM WANI scheme launched in Dec 2020 to push Internet penetration above the current 50% threshold into smaller towns and villages.
+This opens up opportunities for multiple small and medium scale local business models as well as decentralized solutions using Blockchain.